Our Dutch Speaking Jobs in Cork - Made Stephen's Day

-Very quickly after I sent my CV, Rike called me and she got the ball rolling fairly quick.
-Rike really helped me out, she helped me prepare for the interview's and the tests in involved, gave me some good constructive feedback, tips and was always there for me from the beginning - from the day I applied to the day I accepted the job in Cork.
-Careertrotter is lucky to have you Rike!
+Very quickly after I sent my CV, the team called me and got the ball rolling fairly quickly.
+Careertrotter really helped me out, they helped me prepare for the interview's and the tests in involved, gave me some good constructive feedback, tips and was always there for me from the beginning - from the day I applied to the day I accepted the job in Cork.

 Careertrotter you get a 5 out of 5 - Most definitely a BIG 5